 Let’s take 4 hours as the mid-point number.
 Assuming 8 hours of sleep per day, people spend 25% of their time awake in front of their TV set.
 Let’s go further: assuming 8 hours of work and 2 hours of logistics / eating / etc., people waste two thirds of their potentially useful time like couch potatoes.

-These calculations are approximate but you get the point: TV is a time drain, an evil magnet, your worst enemy.
+These calculations are approximate but you get the point why it is so bad for your personal development: TV is a time drain, an evil magnet, your worst enemy.
 So here is a most basic but crucial advice for personal growth: Throw your TV away!
 Don’t even think of giving this poisoned gift to someone you like.
 Just throw it away!
 Or put it on ebay and with the proceeds buy a pair of sneakers, tickets to a concert for your family, or a few good books.

 I don’t own a TV, I don’t have time for that.
 Life is too precious and I respect it too much for wasting it purposelessly.
 I want to design my own, not live it by proxy or get lobotomized by the idiot box.
 How many times have you said or thought: “I would love to do this but I don’t have the time.”?
 If you watch TV, no excuse, you’re just lying to yourself.